rluu/pricechartingtool/README.txt

 ##############################################################################

-Notes for running on the Windows platform:
+Notes for running on the Windows platform (relevant for PyQt4;
+                                           unconfirmed for PyQt5):

   Preferred way to get this going is: